 In addition to knowing your bottom-line ROI, If You’re Not Measuring, You’re Not Marketing describes several other data points that marketing professionals and business decision makers can harvest via analytics.

 First on the list of additional marketing benefits is having information that can make your marketing budget more efficient.
 “Analytics can provide deep insights into how your customers think and search, not how you think they think and search.”
 With actionable data, you can begin to see: “Were the keywords they searched for the ones that you’re putting the heaviest investment in?
 If not, it’s time to adjust the ad spending and focus on those new keywords.”

 Similarly, analytics helps qualify the value of social media.
 Facebook, for example, where “everyone including your Grandma is on it, but is it valuable for your business?”
 In short, “which [social media platforms] are worth the bucks and which can you be a bit more passive about?
 Your analytics will answer this question in a flash.”

 Having a “performance dashboard” for your healthcare or hospital marketing website has even more benefits that we wrote about in this article: Demystifying Web Analytics brings more patients through your digital doorway.

-Our advice to group medical practices, hospitals and others we work with is that technical SEO is best assigned to professional help.
+Our advice to group medical practices, hospitals and others we work with is that technical SEO for healthcare is best assigned to professional help.
 It’s something you can outsource and not worry about the complexities of HOW it’s done.
 What matters more is having a practical and easy to read view of WHAT it does for you, how well it’s working.